Art / Documentaire

 It is urgent that we take care of the sea: it is a source of life, regulates the climate and absorbs large amounts of carbon dioxide.

 The quality of the water, the underwater landform system and the ocean currents have combined to create the conditions for a large population of this species – classified as “vulnerable” on the International Union for Conservation of Nature’s (ICUN) Red List of Threatened Species – in this part of the coast.
 More importantly, it provides an ecosystem that supports a large number of fish and invertebrates that feed and reproduce in this environment.
 Octopus, sea bream and starfish are among the dozens of species mentioned in a study by the Spanish National Research Council (CSIC).

 A candelabra coral colony grows just one centimeter per year and the coral polyps feed on plankton.
 This contrasts with its accelerated rate of deterioration.
-As Marina Palacios, coordinator of SOS Corals, explains, “This colony of hundreds of specimens is in grave danger because it is extremely vulnerable to nets, hooks, lines, traps and other fishing gear, which strangle, fragment and cover the corals, killing them.”
+As Marina Palacios, director of Coral Soul, explains, “This colony of hundreds of specimens is in grave danger because it is extremely vulnerable to nets, hooks, lines, traps and other fishing gear, which strangle, fragment and cover the corals, killing them.”
 Like many other experts, Marina Palacios warns that the candelabra and other coral species need greater protection to survive in an overfished sea threatened by climate change.